-- A compression rate of at least 100/min (this is a change from "approximately 100/min) - A compression depth of at least 2 inches (5cm) in adult and a compression depth of at least one third of the anterior-posterior diameter of the chest in infants and children.
-This is approximately 1 1⁄2 inches (4cm) in infants and 2 inches (5cm) in children.
-Note that the range of 1 1⁄2 to 2 inches is no longer used for adults, and the absolute depth specified for children and infants is deeper than in previous versions of the AHA Guidelines for CPR and ECC. - Allow complete chest recoil, minimizing interruptions in compressions, and avoiding excessive ventilation continues to be important components of high-quality CPR.
+- A compression rate of 100-120/min (this is a change from "approximately 100/min) - A compression depth of at least 2 inches (5cm), but not greater than 2.4 inches (6 cm) in adult and a compression depth of at least one third of the anterior-posterior diameter of the chest in infants and children.
+This is approximately 11⁄2 inches (4cm) in infants and 2 inches (5cm) in children.
+Note that the range of 11⁄2 to 2 inches is no longer used for adults, and the absolute depth specified for children and infants is deeper than in previous versions of the AHA Guidelines for CPR and ECC. - Allow complete chest recoil, minimizing interruptions in compressions, and avoiding excessive ventilation continues to be important components of high-quality CPR.